vert-x/vert-x.github.io/docs_md/dev_guide.md

     mvn clean vertx:runMod

 This will start Vert.x running and it will monitor the file system to changes to your module as you edit them and save your changes.

-Again, note that we do a clean first to make sure there is no previously built module lurking in the `target/mods` directory - of one is found there then `runMod` will deploy that, not the module corresponding to the resources in your IDE.

 By installing the Maven or Gradle plugin for your IDE you should be able to run the runMod tasks directly in the IDE.